primus/metroplex/README.md

 ```

 Once you've installed the module you need to tell Primus to use the plugin which
-is done using the `primus.use` method:
+is done using the `primus.plugin` method:

 ```js
 'use strict';